Generalized Assignment for Multi-Robot Systems via Distributed Branch-And-Price: Introduction

-The exact resolution of \ac{GAP} in a purely distributed way, i.e., in a peer-to-peer network where processors communicate and perform local computations without a central coordinator, is an open problem.
-State-of-the-art solutions are usually based, as we discuss in the next, on proper linear programming relaxations or suboptimal approaches.
-In the context of multi-robot applications, a distributed version of the Hungarian method is proposed in~\cite{chopra2017distributed}.
+As for distributed schemes, i.e., with processors in a peer-to-peer network without a central coordinator, a distributed version of the Hungarian method is proposed in~\cite{chopra2017distributed}.
 A distributed simplex scheme for degenerate linear programs (LP) is proposed in~\cite{burger2012distributed} in the context of multi-agent assignment problems.
-In~\cite{settimi2013subgradient}, authors apply a distributed dual subgradient method to the task assignment problem.
-Authors in~\cite{burger2011locally} propose a distributed column generation algorithm for general LPs and time-varying communication graphs that can be applied to linear programming relaxations of task assignment problems.
+A distributed subgradient is applied in~\cite{settimi2013subgradient} to a task assignment problem, while in~\cite{burger2011locally} a distributed column generation scheme is proposed.
+A linear task assignment problem with time-varying cost functions is considered in~\cite{montijano2019distributed}, while an optimal role and position assignment problem is addressed in \cite{mosteo2017optimal} by iteratively solving a sequence of linear assignment problems.
 In these approaches, authors neglect integrality constraints on the decision variables, relying on the unimodular structure of the problems.
-As for distributed, suboptimal approaches for task assignment problems, in~\cite{karaman2008large} a large-scale distributed task/target assignment problem across a fleet of autonomous UAVs is considered.
-A distributed column generation scheme under the assumption of complete communication graph is proposed, endowed with a round up procedure to retrieve a suboptimal integer solution.
+As for distributed, suboptimal approaches for task assignment problems, in~\cite{karaman2008large} a large-scale distributed task/target assignment problem across a fleet of autonomous UAVs is considered, but the communication graph is assumed to be complete.
 In the context of wireless sensor networks,~\cite{pilloni2016deployment} proposes a distributed task allocation in order to maximize the network life-time.
 A distributed task assignment algorithm is used in conjunction with a deterministic annealing in~\cite{kwok2011distributed}, in the context of limited-range sensor coverage.
-In~\cite{abbatecola2018distributed}, a dynamic vehicle routing problem is approached with a distributed protocol in which agents iteratively solve graph partitioning problems and communicate with neighboring agents.
+In~\cite{abbatecola2018distributed}, a dynamic vehicle routing problem is approached with a distributed protocol in which agents iteratively solve graph partitioning problems.
+In the works~\cite{testa2017finite,testa2019distributed} authors address Mixed-Integer Linear Programs by means of a distributed cutting-plane algorithm and apply it to a multi-agent multi-task assignment problem.
 Distributed implementations of the auction-based algorithm are often used to solve task assigment problems, see, e.g.,~\cite{choi2009consensus} for an early reference, and in particular GAPs~\cite{luo2013distributed,luo2015distributed}.
 The auction-based approach allows for a suboptimal solution with performance guarantees.
-In~\cite{williams2017decentralized} this approach is applied to a task allocation problem expressed as a combinatorial optimization problem with matroid constraints.
-In the recent works~\cite{buckman2019partial,talebpour2019adaptive}, a dynamic task allocation scenario, allowing agents for a partial replanning is considered.
+In~\cite{williams2017decentralized}, this approach is applied to a task allocation problem expressed as a combinatorial optimization problem with matroid constraints.
+In the recent works~\cite{buckman2019partial,talebpour2019adaptive}, a dynamic task allocation scenario with partial replanning is considered.
+The above references show that the exact resolution of \ac{GAP} is an open problem in a purely distributed setting.
+Indeed, state-of-the-art solutions are usually based on proper linear relaxations or suboptimal approaches.